- Code SOCY2038

 First, students will consider the theoretical underpinnings of survey design.
 Second, they will learn about the basics of statistical theory and understand which samples do and do not represent populations of interest.
 Finally, they will learn to use Stata, a software package that many social scientists choose for data analysis.
 The course is based on an inquiry-led pedagogy.
 Therefore, students will learn while designing and conducting their own research project, based on their investigation of survey data.
 The project will be written up as a research report that meets basic criteria set for survey-based publications in sociology, criminology or political science.

 Upon successful completion, students will have the knowledge and skills to:

-- design a basic survey questionnaire and analyse survey data to answer specific research questions with cross-tabulations, t-tests, correlations and ordinary least squares regressions;
+- analyse survey data to answer specific research questions with cross-tabulations, t-tests, correlations and ordinary least squares regressions;

 - understand the concept of random sampling and its relationship to statistical inferences;

 - write survey analysis reports to professional standards; and